How & Why to “Deep Water” Desert Plants

 This chart also tells you how much to water in the far right column labeled “Water This Deeply.”

 You might be surprised (or maybe relieved!) to see that so-called “deep” watering isn’t all that deep — usually 1 to 3 feet.
-But it’s deep compared to the typical default irrigation setting.
+But it’s deep compared to the typical default irrigation setting, which minimally penetrates the soil.

-Here’s a recap of the suggested watering depths:
+Here’s a visual and a recap of the suggested watering depths:

 • Trees — to 3 feet